-Join us on Sunday, February 26 to participate in a zoo-wide bioblitz and become a community scientist for the day!
+Join us on Sunday, September 3rd to participate in a Zoo-wide Bioblitz and become a community scientist for the day!
 Learn how you can participate in science by posting your wildlife observations to iNaturalist, a community database that scientists use to save wild animals and wild places.
-Practice your powers of observation as you explore the Zoo during our Bioblitz event; where we will try to find as many local wildlife species as we can!
+As a group, we will explore the zoo and practice our powers of observation as we try to find as many local wildlife species as we can!

 All ages and experience levels are welcome.
 Identification skills are not necessary.
-We will upload our observations to the iNaturalist app, which will help you identify the species you find.
+We will upload our observations to the iNaturalist app, where other community scientists will help identify what we find.

 This event is free with paid Zoo admission.
-Advance registration is not required.
+Advance registration is recommended.

-- Download the app in advance and practice using it (staff will also be available the day of the event to assist you)
+- Practice using the app before the event.
+Staff will also be available on the day of the event to assist you.

 - Join the Zoo-wide BioBlitz project on iNaturalist to get updates.